-§140-22.3: Gateway Business District
+§140-22.3: Gateway Business District.

-A. Purpose: As the primary entranceway to New Paltz and a gateway to the Shawangunk Mountains from the NYS Thruway and points east, this portion of the Route 299 corridor is home to a small number of small-scale commercial establishments.
+A. Purpose.
+As the primary entranceway to New Paltz and a gateway to the Shawangunk Mountains from the NYS Thruway and points east, this portion of the Route 299 corridor is home to a small number of small-scale commercial establishments.
 Much of the area is vacant and constrained to development due to an abundance of wetlands and limited infrastructure.
 The importance of NYS Route 299 as a regional east-west highway and the intersection of Route 299 with Exit 18 of the NYS Thruway require that vehicular access to Route 299 be carefully managed.
-With the development of New York State's Empire Trail through this area over the next few years, the long awaited connection between the Hudson Valley Rail Trail and the Wallkill Valley Rail Trail will become a reality.
-The Empire State Trail will be a tremendous recreational asset for residents and visitors and a catalyst for economic growth in New Paltz.
+With the development of New York State's Empire Trail, the Hudson Valley Rail Trail and the Wallkill Valley Rail Trail are connected.
+The Empire State Trail is a tremendous recreational asset for residents and visitors and a catalyst for economic growth in New Paltz.

-The objective of the GB District is to create standards that improve the aesthetic quality of development in the corridor, ensure that environmental resources are protected, and that manage access to NYS Route 299 for the safety of drivers, bicyclists, and pedestrians who will utilize this corridor in the future.
+The objective of the GB District is to create standards that improve the aesthetic quality of development in the corridor, ensure that environmental resources are protected, and that manage access to NYS Route 299 for the safety of drivers, bicyclists, and pedestrians who utilize this corridor..

-- B. Permitted Uses are set forth in §140-8B.

-- C. Area and Bulk Regulations the area and bulk regulations for the GB District are set forth below:

-- (1) Minimum Lot Area: 7,500 square feet

-- (2) Lot Width: 75 feet

-- (3) Required Lot Frontage: 75 feet

-- (4) Required Yards

-- (a) Front: Minimum 35 feet

-- (b) Side: Minimum 20 feet, except along the NYS Thruway right-of-way wherein a minimum of 50 feet is required.

-- (c) Rear: Minimum 25 feet, except along the NYS Thruway right-of-way wherein a

-minimum of 50 feet is required.

-(5) Maximum Impervious Coverage: 65%

-(6) Maximum Building Footprint: 10,000 square feet

-- (7) Building Height: A minimum of 2 useable stories not to exceed 30 feet is required.
-A third story, not to exceed 35 feet, is permitted if the building is designed and built to meet US Green Building Council's LEED requirements at the level "silver" or higher. - E. Design Standards.
-The Planning Board shall consider the following design standards and shall ensure that prior to approving projects in the GB District, the intent of these design standards has been achieved by the applicant to the fullest extent practicable. - (1) For new development on a previously undeveloped lot, and for projects involving substantial alterations to structures on existing developed lots or substantial alterations to other improvements on the lot, full compliance with the design standards is required.
-In the case of minor alterations to an existing developed structure or lot, strict adherence to the design standards may not be feasible.
-In these cases, alteration of existing sites should seek to bring the site closer to conformance and make the site better serve the purpose of the Gateway Business District as described in §140-22.3A above.
+- B. Permitted Uses are set forth in §140-8B. - C. Area and Bulk Regulations.
+The area and bulk regulations for the GB District are set forth below: - (1) Minimum Lot Area: 7,500 square feet - (2) Lot Width: 75 feet - (3) Required Lot Frontage: 75 feet - (4) Required Yards - (a) Front: Minimum 35 feet - (b) Side: Minimum 20 feet, except along the NYS Thruway right-of-way wherein a minimum of 50 feet is required. - (c) Rear: Minimum 25 feet, except along the NYS Thruway right-of-way wherein a minimum of 50 feet is required. - (5) Maximum Impervious Coverage: 65% - (6) Maximum Building Footprint: 10,000 square feet - (7) Building Height: A minimum of 2 occupiable stories not to exceed 30 feet is required.
+A third story, with building height not to exceed 35 feet, is permitted if the building is designed and built to meet US Green Building Council's LEED requirements at the level "silver" or higher. - D. Design Standards.
+The Planning Board shall consider the following design standards and standards for redevelopment found in § 140-22.1G and shall ensure that prior to approving projects in the GB District, the intent of these design standards has been achieved by the applicant to the fullest extent practicable. - (1) Site Organization and Site Design.